tylim88/Create-Prisma-App/README.md

 npm run test-down
 ```

-🚩test-start, test-deploy and test-schema automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)
+🚩 `test-start`, `test-deploy` and `test-schema` automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)

 ### Prod Environment Quick Start